JakieBoi77/island-explorer-assignment/README.md

 ## Project Description

-Me and my colleagues were hired by the Outer Wilds Department of ACME Corp (A Compnay that Makes Everyting) to work on their _Rescue Drone System_.
-The system aimed to support the resucing of individuals by finding a safe place for a rescue team to land on an unexplored island.
+My colleagues and I were hired by the Outer Wilds Department of ACME Corp (A Company that Makes Everything) to contribute to their Rescue Drone System project.
+The system's primary goal was to facilitate the rescue of individuals by identifying safe landing zones for rescue teams on unexplored islands.

-The Outer Wilds department specialized in outdoor rescue and have developed long-range drone technology to cover large areas and support rescuing in hostile environments.

-The Outer Wilds department had one big problem though.
-They did not follow an interative and incremental approach when they created the drone!
-Instead, they focused on bulidng the hardware and postponed the implementation of the controller.
-As a result of this, the Outer Wilds departement created a $100 000 drone with no way to control it!

-It was our job to solve this issue.
+The Outer Wilds Department specializes in outdoor rescue and has developed cutting-edge, long-range drone technology capable of operating in vast and hostile environments.
+However, they faced a significant challenge in their development process.
+They had focused heavily on perfecting the drone’s hardware but delayed the design and implementation of the controller software.
+While the hardware was completed after several months and ready for deployment, the system lacked the necessary software to fully function.

+Our team was brought in to address this critical gap, ensuring the integration of a robust, iterative, and incremental software solution to make the Rescue Drone System operational.

 ## Product Description